Modify your Mac's memory

 What can we do with Cheat Engine?

-You can make your computer do everything by itself, in other words, you can play your games and let the program modify the memory spaces of your choice without having to keep an eye on anything other than the game itself.
-The power of this software allows you change the assembly language of the game, the code used to communicate with the processor to modify its behavior.
+You can make your computer do everything on its own, in other words, you can play your games and let the program modify the memory spaces of your choice without having to keep an eye on anything other than the game itself.
+The power of this software allows you to change the assembly language of the game, the code used to communicate with the processor to modify its behavior.
 In the small amount of space occupied on your hard drive, it offers you a wide range of possibility to manage your memory:

 - Automatic searches within the memory.